kingstinct/react-native-healthkit/README.md

 ## A note on Apple Documentation

 We're striving to do as straight a mapping as possible to the Native Libraries.
 This means that in most cases the Apple Documentation makes sense.
 However, when it comes to the Healthkit [Metadata Keys](https://developer.apple.com/documentation/healthkit/samples/metadata_keys) the documentation doesn't actually reflect the serialized values.
 For example HKMetadataKeyExternalUUID in the documentation serializes to HKExternalUUID - which is what we use.

+## Clinical Records

+For accessing Clinical Records use old version (3.x) or use specific branch ""

 ## Contributing